 How do you register your company in the Netherlands?
-Every starting company must register in the Netherlands Chamber of Commerce Commercial Register (KVK Handelsregister).
-These are the steps you need to take.
+Every starting company must register in the Netherlands Chamber of Commerce Commercial Register (Handelsregister).
+Read what you need to do.

 On this page

 Register for a citizen service number

 Check if you need to register with the Netherlands Chamber of CommerceYou only need to register with the Netherlands Chamber of Commerce if you are an entrepreneur.
 You qualify as an entrepreneur if you supply goods or services independently, with the intention to make profit.
 Find out if you qualify as an entrepreneur.
 Are you starting up as a freelancer or sole trader?
 You may need to register; it depends on whether your business satisfies the criteria for an enterprise.
 If you are not sure whether you need to register your business then contact the Netherlands Chamber of Commerce.